 Each workshop lasts six weeks and consists of a series of assignments, all of which are assessed by a tutor.
 As you tackle the assignments and receive expert feedback, you’ll move closer to achieving the objective of each workshop.
 All assignments are accompanied by a help sheet with useful tips.
 You’ll be able to ask your tutor questions as you go along, and you’ll get final feedback at the end.
 As the workshops are online, you can participate from anywhere in the world.

-The current round of workshops is scheduled to begin on 4 November 2019 and end on 4 May 2020.
+The current round of workshops began on 4 November 2019 and will end on 4 May 2020.